 - If you love to stream entertainment, choose just one service and cut the rest.

-- If you love to shop, and you use credit cards, choose one that offer rewards and points that you can redeem for travel or cash back.
+- If you love to shop, and you use credit cards, choose one that offers rewards and points that you can redeem for travel or cash back.

 Sometimes the best money advice comes from the people who are working to find their own balance and happiness.
 Here are some real-life tips on how to manage money better while still living a rich life.

-Justine Nelson, founder of Debt Free Millennials, loves to travel and often shares about how she uses travel as a reward for herself when she reaches debt milestones.
-She says:
+Justine Nelson, founder of Debt Free Millennials, loves to travel and often shares insights about how she uses travel as a reward for herself when she reaches debt milestones.

 “I always make room for travel even when I was paying off $35,000 in student loan debt.
 Why?
 Because travel is my happy place.
 Because it’s important that I experience life now and not later.
-Because debt milestones should be celebrated with adventure.”
+Because debt milestones should be celebrated with adventure,” she says.

-The good news is, you can rent so many items in our ever-connected world, from expensive event dresses to camping gear and electronic accessories.
+The good news is that you can rent so many items in our ever-connected world, from expensive event dresses to camping gear and electronic accessories.
 If you won’t use it often, or never again, enjoy the moment and spend less by renting.
 However, an important part of learning how to manage money better through renting is to actually do the math to ensure that buying it isn’t actually a better investment.

 In your monthly budget, account for the things that bring you joy, as you do for your cable bill or your car insurance.
 Sara, of Save With Sara, says she would fail without her fun budget.

 “Budgeting fun money keeps me from feeling deprived.
-If I didn’t have it I probably would become resentful of the process and give up, or I would break down and do something over the top and expensive.”
+If I didn’t have it I probably would become resentful of the process and give up, or I would break down and do something over the top and expensive,” she says.

-Set money aside each month for fun (to spend during summer vacation, Christmas, whatever) so you can enjoy without the guilt without going overboard.
+Set money aside each month for fun (to spend during summer vacation, Christmas, whatever) so you can enjoy your fun without guilt and without going overboard.

 It’s possible to spend consciously while also enjoying the things you love.
 The key is balance and visibility into your finances.
 Set a fun money budget, get more for each dollar you spend, and consider whether the experience is worth the money.
-By adopting these money managing tips and celebrating your financial success, you’ll be more likely to stick to these financial habits and have a healthier relationship with money!
+By adopting these money managing tips and celebrating your financial success, you’ll be more likely to stick to these financial habits and have a healthier relationship with money,